World

 getSpritesAt(x, y, groupopt, cameraActiveWhenDrawnopt) → {Array:.<Sprite:>}

 Returns the sprites at a position, ordered by layer.
-Optionally you can specify a group to search.
+Sprites must have a physics body to be detected.

 Source: